havarhagelund/pleyms/README.md

 # Playms pizza, gelato and more

-Simple landing page as a joke in our friend circle.
+One of my good friends likes to always invite people over for dinner, after he also bought a pizza oven, the joke about the Pleyms resteurant was born.

+This project is first and foremost an internal joke in our friend group, but also a fun way to play around with Astro.

 ## Commands